Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### 30 Days rentention period

-The Standard Index Lifecycle Policy is sufficient for 30 days data retention.
 The recommendation contains only one ElasticSearch node up to a volume of max.
 10 million transactions.
 This means no data redundancy if this node fails.
 If you need data redundancy, another ElasticSearch node must be added.
 After adding another node the data is automatically distributed between them.

 | Volume                  | Components           | Nodes | Comment |